ThinkInvis/RoR2-RadialPings/ModMeta/README.md

 Pings yourself and says "yes"/"no" in chat, complete with matching in-world icon.

 - Ping any point for a self-ping.
+- Hover to open a menu for voting on votable pings.

 #### Help Me!